Skip to Content

 Checklist:

 • Pay for parking at the entrance off La Paz.
-Seriously consider buying an annual pass or paying the fee to park – your contribution helps keep the parks nice!
+Seriously consider buying a $55 annual pass or paying the fee to park – your contribution helps keep the parks nice!

 • Some people park and walk in from Yosemite Street (see map under Location) – it’s a bit of a walk and uphill on the way back.
 Great for exercise, horrible with a fussy kid confined to the stroller (or if you forgot the diapers in the car).
 This provides a safe option by following a paved walkway UNDER the busy La Paz Road.